Balaje/MultiScaleFEM.jl/README.md

 ### Patch information

 Obtaining the patch on the coarse scale is relatively straightforward.
-We can define a metric that defines the "distance" between the elements and then search the `KDTree` built using the connectivity matrix of the fine scale mesh.
-The amazing `NearestNeighbors.jl` package contains the interface to implement `KDTree` searching.
+We can define a metric that defines the "distance" between the elements and then search the `BruteTree` built using the connectivity matrix of the fine scale mesh.
+The `NearestNeighbors.jl` package contains the interface to implement Brute Tree searching quite easily.
+This is not ideal, but it will have to do for now.
 The definition of the metric is as follows

 ```julia
 struct ElemDist <: NearestNeighbors.Distances.Metric end